 Authorized Participants that have entered into a contract with the Fund's distributor may acquire Shares from the Fund, and Authorized Participants may tender their Shares for redemption directly to the Fund, at NAV per Share only in large blocks, or Creation Units, of 25,000 Shares.
 Purchases and redemptions directly with the Fund must follow the Fund's procedures, which are described in the SAI.

-The Fund may be liquidated and terminated at any time without shareholder approval.
+The Fund expects that purchases and redemptions of Creation Units will be made primarily through in-kind delivery of portfolio securities.
+The Fund may liquidate and terminate at any time without shareholder approval.